Kazhdan--Lusztig cells of $\mathbf{a}$-value 2 in $\mathbf{a}(2)$-finite Coxeter systems: Introduction

 \section{Introduction}

 Let $(W,S)$ be an arbitrary Coxeter system and let $H$ be the associated Hecke algebra.
 In the landmark paper \cite{KL}, Kazhdan and Lusztig introduced the Kazhdan--Lusztig basis of $H$ and used it to partition the Coxeter group $W$ into left, right and two-sided cells.
 Each two-sided cell is a union of left cells as well as a union of right cells.
 These {Kazhdan--Lusztig cells} have connections with numerous objects from representation theory, such as primitive ideals of universal enveloping algebras of Lie algebras \cite{primitiveIdeals}, characters of reductive groups over finite fields \cite{LusztigReductive}, and unipotent conjugacy classes of reductive groups \cite{LusztigCellIV}.
 Consequently, the determination of cells has been an important problem in representation theory.
-The goal of this paper is to determine and count all left, right and two-sided cells {of $\la$-value 2} in {$\la(2)$-finite} Coxeter systems.
+The goal of this paper is to parameterize the one-sided cells of $\la$-value 2 in irreducible {$\la(2)$-finite} Coxeter systems, as well as to count all one-sided and two-sided cells of $\la$-value 2 in such Coxeter systems.

 Before explaining the meaning of the ``$\la$-value'' and ``$\la(2)$-finite'', let us briefly summarize for context some known results about Kazhdan--Lusztig cells.
 For Weyl groups of types $A$, $B$, $D$ and affine $A$, the cells may be obtained via various combinatorial models involving Young tableaux, the Robinson--Schensted correspondence, and their suitable generalizations; see \cite{KL,Ariki} for type $A$, \cite{primitiveIdeals,Garfinkle,TypeBCells} for types $B$ and $D$, and \cite{ShiCellBook,MatrixBall} for type affine $A$.
 Cells of some other specific Coxeter systems (especially those with small ranks or complete Coxeter diagrams) have also been computed, often on a case-by-case basis via carefully designed algorithms.
 For example, the paper \cite{TakahashiF4} treats cells in the Coxeter group $F_4$, \cite{ShiAffineC4} treats $\tilde C_4$, \cite{AlvisH4} treats $H_3$ and $H_4$, \cite{ChenE8} and \cite{GeckHallsE8} treat $E_8$; the paper \cite{GuilhotRank2} studies affine Weyl groups of rank 2, and the papers \cite{XiComplete, Xie} deal with Coxeter systems with complete Coxeter diagrams.
 For a more comprehensive summary of the cell literature, see \cite[\S 26]{BonnafeCells}.